wp-plugins/nextgen-facebook/readme.txt

 * Added support for older WooCommerce v1.x functions and methods.
 * Allowed the definition of custom NGFB_CACHEDIR and NGFB_CACHEURL constant values.
-* Reformatted social button HTML to use a single line, without any newline or carriage-return characters, to avoid extra paragraph HTML tags added by WordPress.
+* Re-formatted social button HTML to use a single line, without any newline or carriage-return characters, to avoid extra paragraph HTML tags added by WordPress.

 = Version 6.7.2 =